ignition-devs/incendium/CONTRIBUTING.md

 ## Getting ready to contribute

+> [!TIP]
+> You may use our devcontainer.

-For **incendium** we rely on Python 2.7.18 for development, and Python 3.9+ to run tests and style checks with `pre-commit` and `tox`.
+For **incendium** we rely on Python 2.7.18 for development, Python 3.12 for typechecking and the latest stable release to run tests and style checks with [`pre-commit`], [`pylint`] and [`tox`].
+Additionally, we use [`commitizen`] to help us maintain consistent and meaningful commit messages.

 ### Setting up your local environment

-1. Install Python 2.7.18 and the 3.9+
-1. Install the required packages for development you may run the following
+1. Once you've installed Python, install the required packages for development you may run the following command:
-   command:

     ```sh
-    python2 -m pip install --requirement requirements.txt
+    python2 -m pip install --requirement ignition-api/requirements.txt
     ```

 1. Install Python 3 tools